knightjdr/cellmap-scripts/README.md

 * generate Cytoscape network based on correlation
 * create t-SNE map from basis matrix

+8. localization assessments
+* assess NMF, SAFE and published dataset localizations against GO
+* compare NMF and SAFE for overlap
+* calculate the recovery of known terms per bait and avgspec
+* assess primary and secondary NMF localizations

-8. enrichments
+9. enrichments
 * enriched domains for NMF or SAFE compartments
 * enriched motifs for NMF or SAFE compartments

-9. organelle assessments
+10. organelle assessments
 * assess bait overlap for ER
 * assess bait overlap for Mito
 * assess bait overlap for ER-mito

-10. networks (for website)
+11. networks (for website)
 * create NMF tSNE network
 * create correlation networks for NMF or SAFE

-11. hierarchy
+12. hierarchy
 * build a localization hierarchy for retrieving parent and child terms

-12. Upload related
+13. Upload related
 * summary of prey values for evaluating localizations